kubevirt/containerized-data-importer/doc/datavolumes.md

 * Import/Clone/UploadScheduled: The operation (import/clone/upload) has been scheduled.
 * Import/Clone/UploadInProgress: The operation (import/clone/upload) is in progress.
 * SnapshotForSmartClone/SmartClonePVCInProgress: The Smart-Cloning operation is in progress.
+* CSICloneInProgress: The CSI Volume Clone operation is in progress
 * Paused: A [multi-stage](#multi-stage-import) import is waiting to transfer a new checkpoint.
 * Succeeded: The operation has succeeded.
 * Failed: The operation has failed.